rajneesh304/obsidian-sync/DSA/Dynamic programming/0 - 1 Knapsack.md

 ## Similar problems
 ### Subset sum problem
+Given an array and a target, find the
 ### Equal sum partition problem
 ### Count of subsets of given sum
 ### Maximize subset sum difference